Forgot Password

 Trek from Ngawal to Chame (2,670m / 8,760ft) – 5-6 hours

 We come down from Ngawal to greener surroundings.
-The path passes through beautiful pine and rhododendron groves, a relief from the desolate landscape of highland.
-You breathe in the mountain air as you walk on paths which have been connecting these hill villages for many centuries.
+The path passes through beautiful pine and rhododendron groves, a relief from the desolate landscape of the highland.
+You breathe in the mountain air as you walk on paths that have been connecting these hill villages for many centuries.
 The path is broken by rural villages, infusing the ambiance of rural Himalayan village life as the fields are tended by farmers and children play by the tracks.

 The trek continues as we walk over solid suspension bridges across churning streams and along cascading waterfalls spilling down the mountain slope.
 Below, the Marsyangdi Valley is sheer heaven to the eye, tier upon tier of mountains as a photographer’s paradise backdrop.
 Late in the afternoon, we reach Chame, Manang’s bustling district headquarters.
-This cosmopolitan town is a small slice of heaven when compared to rural villages we’ve passed through with hot showers, bakeries, and full-size shops.
+This cosmopolitan town is a small slice of heaven when compared to rural villages we’ve passed through, with hot showers, bakeries, and full-size shops.
 This evening, spoil yourselves a little with the relative luxury as you mark how far you’ve come, both physically and in experience.

 Day 10